dennis-tech/Leads-Tracker/README.md

-this a chrome extension that saves the the current browser url to the localstorage and can have as many urls as possible it is used mostly br digital marketers
+this a chrome extension that saves the the current browser url to the localstorage and can have as many urls as possible it is used mostly by digital marketers